rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     The Hebrew is **tselem** (צלם) as in "in the image of God".
     And relatedly **demut** (דמות) as in "likeness of God".

-We often refer to icons in a specific religious case, but it is a general term (sacred or profane or otherwise).
+We often refer to icons as a specific religious image, but it is a general term (sacred or profane or otherwise).
 If an icon becomes an object of worship, such as a pagan idol (graven image), then this is idolatry.

 In terms of sacred icons, here is perhaps the most important and sacred use of an "image" (icon):